michalis0/Cloud-and-Advanced-Analytics/labs/01-Intro-to-GCP/README.md

 **Step 2:** Dockerize the Web Application and deploy it on Google Cloud Run:

 - 2.1.
-Create a [new Github repository](https://github.com/new) **google_cloud_deploy_streamlit**, keep the code private, add a readme.md file and create the repository.
+Create a [new GitHub repository](https://github.com/new) **google_cloud_deploy_streamlit**, keep the code private, add a readme.md file and create the repository.
 Then upload the streamlit_app folder and push your code
 - 2.2.
-On your Github Account, go to Settings - Developer Settings - [Personal Access Token](https://github.com/settings/tokens) - Tokens (classic): **Generate new token** and select:
+On your GitHub Account - Profile - Settings - Developer settings - [Personal Access Token](https://github.com/settings/tokens) - Tokens (classic): **Generate new token (classic)** and select:
     - **write:packages**
     - **delete:packages**
     - **user**
     - **delete_repo**
 - copy your token to keep it somewhere safe
 - 2.3.
-Go to [Google Cloud](https://console.cloud.google.com/) and activate cloud shell
+Go to [Google Cloud](https://console.cloud.google.com/) and activate cloud shell (Cloud Shell Editor)
-- 2.3.
-Clone the Github repository from github to have access to the code
+- 2.4.
+Clone the GitHub repository to have access to the code
 - ```bash
   git clone https://github.com/YOUR_USERNAME/google_cloud_deploy_streamlit
-- 2.4.
+- 2.5.
 You will have to insert your **github username** and the **Personal Access Token** as password
 - ```bash
   cd google_cloud_deploy_streamlit/
   cd streamlit_app/
-- 2.5.
-Now you can build your docker, to do to copy your **PROJECT_ID** (can be found [here](https://console.cloud.google.com/))
+- 2.6 Enable the Artifact Registry API in the Google Cloud project (Only is required the first time for this course)
 - ```bash
-   docker build -t eu.gcr.io/PROJECT_ID/my_streamlit_app:latest .
-- This should take about 1-2 minutes to execute
+    gcloud services enable artifactregistry.googleapis.com
+- 2.7 Create an Artifact Registry repository (Only required once, or when creating a new repository)
 - ```bash
-  gcloud auth configure-docker
-- Do you want to continue, select: Y
+  gcloud artifacts repositories create streamlit-repo --repository-format=docker --location=europe-west6 --description="Docker repository for Streamlit images"
+- 2.8.
+Now you can send the source code to Cloud Build, build the Docker image, and push it to Artifact Registry.
+(To copy your **PROJECT_ID** (can be found [here](https://console.cloud.google.com/)))
 - ```bash
-   docker push eu.gcr.io/PROJECT_ID/my_streamlit_app:latest
+   gcloud builds submit --tag europe-west6-docker.pkg.dev/PROJECT_ID/streamlit-repo/my_streamlit_app:latest .
+- This should take about 1-2 minutes to execute
--  2.7.
-Now you can go to **Container Registery** (search on your search bar: container registery)
+- 2.9.
+Now you can go to **Cloud Run**, and click on **Deploy a container**.
+  - In **Container image URL**, select your image: **my_streamlit_app**
--  Select your repository: **my_streamlit_app_new**
+  - Select the right region (europe-west6)
--  Select **DEPLOY** -> **Deploy to Cloud Run**
--  Select your container image URL if it is not already selected
--  Select: Zurich as the region, add **Allow unauthenticated invocations** and click **CREATE**
+  - Add **Allow unauthenticated invocations**
+  - Click **Create**
-- Wait 1-2 minutes and Done !
+  - Wait 1-2 minutes and Done!
 You should have access to an URL allowing you to access your website from the Cloud !
 Click on the URL to show your app deployed on the Web.

-**Step by Step Guide: In case you get stuck:**
+**Step-by-Step Guide: In case you get stuck:**
 - 2.2 <img width="600" alt="Screenshot 2024-02-22 at 10 06 43" src="https://github.com/michalis0/Cloud-and-Advanced-Analytics/assets/43532600/3875387e-9d47-46af-ac6b-6c1ae2df707a">

 - <img width="434" alt="Capture d'écran 2024-02-19 182001" src="https://github.com/michalis0/Cloud-and-Advanced-Analytics/assets/43532600/37b207bc-1fff-46e7-a7bd-b4e9c4282a3e">